Patient Health Questionnaire: 15-item somatic scale

 The Patient Health Questionnaire 15 item (PHQ-15) contains the PHQ's somatic symptom scale.
 It is a well-validated measure, which asks whether symptoms are present and about their severity.
-A brief version, the Somatic Symptom Scale - 8 was derived from PHQ-15.
+A brief version, the Somatic Symptom Scale – 8, was derived from PHQ-15.
 The development of the PHQ-15 helped address three main problems in the assessment and diagnosis of somatoform disorders.
 Firstly, traditional methods of diagnosing somatoform disorders would only capture about 20% of true cases due to the number of symptoms required to meet a diagnosis.
 Secondly, in order to attain more reliable and valid data, assessments need to address more current rather than previous symptoms.
-Thirdly, continuing to adhere to the "medically unexplained" requirement for symptoms makes it very difficult to make a diagnosis because it is extremely hard to ascertain if a symptom is or is not part of a larger medical condition (ex: chronic fatigue and depression).
+Thirdly, continuing to adhere to the "medically unexplained" requirement for symptoms makes it very difficult to make a diagnosis because it is extremely hard to ascertain if a symptom is or is not part of a larger medical condition (e.g. chronic fatigue and depression).